3n0ugh/Python-Notes/16-Builtin Functions.md

       abs(-20)
       # output: 20
    ```
-   - Also it can take just a parameter.
+   - Also, it can take just a parameter.

 - round():
-   - This function round up the numbers.
+   - This function rounds up the numbers.
-   - Also if we give second parameter, we can arrange sensitivity of round upping.
+   - Also, if we give a second parameter, we can arrange the sensitivity of round upping.

 - all():
-   - If all units bool values are true, it gives to us true value but if at least one unit is false, it gives to us false value.
+   - If all units bool values are true, it gives us true value but, if at least one unit is false, it gives us false value.
    - We can use this function to control bool values of codes.

 - any():
-   - If at least one unit has true value, This function gives to us true value but if it hasn't any true value unit, it gives to us false value.
+   - If at least one unit has true value, this function gives us true value.
+If it hasn't any true value unit, it gives us a false value.
    - We can use this function to control bool values of codes.

 - ascii():
-   - It gives to us any object format to print screen.
+   - It gives us any object format to print screen.
-   - Also it gives unicode version of Turkish characters.
+   - Also, it gives a Unicode version of Turkish characters.

 - repr():
-   - Same work with ascii() but it gives to us non ascii characters with character versions.
+   - Same work with ascii() but, it gives to use non-ASCII characters with character versions.

 - bool():
    - It gives bool value of objects.

 - bin():
-   - That function gives any numbers equivalent in binary system.
+   - That function gives any numbers equivalent in the binary system.

 - bytes():
-   - That function converts other data types to byte data type.
+   - That function converts other data types to byte data types.
-   - If you enter a number as a parameter, function gives to us byte object amount of what we entered.
+   - If you enter a number as a parameter, the function gives us the byte object amount of what we entered.
-   - When we want to convert strings to byte data type, we are entering a encoding paramete as second parameter.
+   - When we want to convert strings to byte data types, we enter an encoding parameter as a second parameter.
       ```python
-         bytes('light', ‘utf-8’)
+         bytes('light', 'utf-8')
       ```
       • also we can use like :
       ```python
          bytes('light', encoding='ascii')
       ```
-   - If our entered string not define from encoder, we got UnicodeEncodeError error.
+   - If our entered string does not define by the encoder, we got UnicodeEncodeError error.

 - bytearray():
-   - Working like bytes() but byte arrays are mutable data types.
+   - Working like bytes() but, byte arrays are mutable data types.

 - chr():
-   - That function converts integer to characters.
+   - That function converts the integer to characters.
-   - While converting integer, it take as base the UNICODE.
+   - While converting integer, it takes as a base the UNICODE.

 - list():
-   - It can use for creating a list or converting another data types to list.
+   - It can use for creating a list or converting other data types to a list.

 - set():
-   - It can use for creating a set or converting another data types to set.
+   - It can use for creating a set or converting other data types to set.

 - tuple():
-   - It can use for creating a tuple or converting another data types to tuple.
+   - It can use for creating a tuple or converting another data type to a tuple.

 - frozenset():
-   - It can use for creating a frozenset or converting another data types to frozenset.
+   - It can use for creating a frozenset or converting other data types to frozenset.

 - complex():
-   - It can use for creating a complex numbers or converting another number data types to complex numbers.
+   - It can use for creating complex numbers or converting other number data types to complex numbers.
-   - First parameter is real side, second parameter is virtual side of complex number.
+   - First parameter is the real side, the second parameter is the virtual side of the complex number.

 - float():
-   - It is using to convert integer and strings to floating numbers.
+   - It is using to convert integers and strings to floating numbers.

 - int():
    - It is using to convert floating numbers and strings  to integers.